-The validity of the Bonds and certain other legal matters are subject to the approving opinions of Hawkins Delafield & Wood LLP, San Francisco, California, and Goodwin Procter LLP, San Francisco, California, Co-Bond Counsel.
-The proposed forms of Co-Bond Counsel opinion is contained in APPENDIX F hereto, and will be made available to the initial purchasers of the Bonds at the time of the original delivery of the Bonds.
+The validity of the Bonds and certain other legal matters are subject to the approving opinion of Hawkins Delafield & Wood LLP, San Francisco, California, and Leslie M. Lava, Esq., Sausalito, California, Co-Bond Counsel.
+A complete copy of the proposed form of Co-Bond Counsel opinion is contained in Appendix G hereto, and will be made available to the initial purchasers of the Bonds at the time of the original delivery of the Bonds.
 Co-Bond Counsel undertake no responsibility for the accuracy, completeness or fairness of this Official Statement.
 Certain legal matters will be passed upon for the City by the City Attorney and by Orrick, Herrington & Sutcliffe LLP, San Francisco, California, Disclosure Counsel.